 Guess what?
 That means you have to teach him.
 Yes, almost every husband is teachable.
 And he will like a lesson that involves this hands-on learning far better than any high school course he ever had.

 He might be surprised to find that you are a willing participant in sexual intimacy if you have received the full-body touches that you desire and require to heat up sufficiently.
 Women can take 15-20 minutes of foreplay to be ready for penetration.
-Sheila Wray Gregoire has made the wonderful point over and over that wives often think they are not interested in sex because they aren't...at first.
+Many wives think they are not interested in sex because they aren’t…at first.
 Typically, females get interested in sex after they spend some time being attended to and aroused.